rashmirrajashekara/docs/product-guides/Foundational & Workload Security.md

 #### Tboot Installation

 Tboot is required to build a complete Chain of Trust for Intel® TXT systems that are not using UEFI Secure Boot.
 Tboot acts to initiate the Intel® TXT SINIT ACM (Authenticated Code Module), which populates several TPM measurements including measurement of the kernel, grub command line, and initrd.
 Without either tboot or UEFI Secure Boot, the Chain of Trust will be broken because the OS-related components will be neither measured nor signature-verified prior to execution.
 Because tboot acts to initiate the Intel® TXT SINIT ACM, tboot is only required for platforms using Intel® TXT, and is not required for platforms using another hardware Root of Trust technology like Intel® Boot Guard.

+**Important Note:** SGX Attestation fails when SGX is enabled on a host booted using tboot

+**Root Cause:** tboot requires the "noefi" kernel parameter to be passed during boot, in order to not use unmeasured EFI runtime services.
+As a result, the kernel does not expose EFI variables to user-space.
+SGX Attestation requires these EFI variables to fetch Platform Manifest data.

+**Workaround:**

+The EFI variables required by SGX are only needed during the SGX provisioning/registration phase.
+Once this step is completed successfully, access to the EFI variables is no longer required.
+This means this issue can be worked around by installing the SGX agent without booting to tboot, then rebooting the system to tboot.
+SGX attestation will then work as expected while booted to tboot.

+1. Enable SGX and TXT in the platform BIOS

+2. Perform SGX Factory Reset and boot into the “plain” distribution kernel (without tboot or TCB)

+3. Install tboot and ISecL components (SGX Agent, Trust Agent and Workload Agent)

+4. The SGX Agent installation fetches the SGX Platform Manifest data and caches it

+5. Reboot the system into the tboot kernel mode.

+6. Verify that TXT measured launch was successful:

+​    txt-stat |grep "TXT measured launch"

+7. The SGX and Platform Integrity Attestation use cases should now work as normal.

 Intel® SecL-DC requires tboot 1.10.1 or greater.
 This may be a later version of tboot than is available on public software repositories.